Tad (band): Formation and Sub Pop years (1988–1991)

-Major label years, turmoil and breakup (1992–1999)
+Major label years, turmoil, and breakup (1992–1999)

-After a very brief acting stint in Singles, Tad was offered its first major-label opportunity by Warner Music Group's Giant Records.
-However, Steve Wied had left, joining Willard, and later Foil.
-Rey Washam (formerly of Scratch Acid) briefly filled on drums in 1991, but was later replaced by Josh Sinder, previously of The Accüsed.
-Sinder debuted with Tad on their last Sub Pop release, the "Salem" / "Leper" single (which featured "Mud-Man", Josh's apparently mumps-afflicted brother, on the cover).
+After appearing in the film Singles, Tad was offered its first major label deal by Warner Music Group's Giant Records.
+Around the same time, Wied left the band to join Willard and later Foil.
+Rey Washam (formerly of Scratch Acid) briefly filled in on drums in 1991, but was later replaced with Josh Sinder, previously of The Accüsed.
+Sinder debuted with Tad on their last Sub Pop release, the "Salem"/"Leper" single (which featured "Mud-Man", Sinder's apparently mumps-afflicted brother, on the cover).
 Their major label debut, Inhaler, appeared later in the year to positive reviews.
 The record failed to break the band, however, even though they were chosen to open for Soundgarden on their 1994 Superunknown tour.
 Giant Records dropped the band when a poster promoting Inhaler surfaced featuring Bill Clinton smoking a joint with the caption reading "It's heavy shit".

-In 1995, the band released Live Alien Broadcasts on Futurist Records, which was a best-of live studio recording.
-Thorstensen left the band but Tad secured a second major-label deal with East West/Elektra Records, another Warner label, in 1995.
-The same year, they released their final album Infrared Riding Hood.
-However, within a month of the release, the band's A&R representative was fired.
-As a result of that representative's termination, all of their signed bands were released and their albums ceased production, regardless of content.
-They continued to gig for the remainder of the year before Sinder left to form the Hot Rod Lunatics.
-He was replaced on drums by Mike Mongrain of Foil.
-Tad's final single "Oppenheimer's Pretty Nightmare" / "Accident on the Way to Church" appeared in 1998 on Up Records.
+In 1995, the band released Live Alien Broadcasts on Futurist Records, a best-of live studio recording.
+Thorstensen left the band but Tad secured a second major label deal with East West/Elektra Records, another Warner label, in 1995.
+The same year, they released their final album, Infrared Riding Hood.
+With Thorstensen's absence, Doyle and producer Endino handled all of the guitar parts.
+Within a month of the release however, the band's A&R representative was fired and all of their signed bands were released, plus any of their albums ceased production, regardless of content.
+Tad continued to play for the remainder of the year before Sinder left to form the Hot Rod Lunatics.
+He was replaced on drums with Mike Mongrain of Foil.
+Tad's final single, "Oppenheimer's Pretty Nightmare"/"Accident on the Way to Church", appeared in 1998 on Up Records.
 A year later, the band dissolved.